Dindidin/Dindidin/README.md

-hi i'm dindin i'm 16 yrs
+## hi i'm dindin i'm 16 yrs
 I'm an artist who draws both digitally and traditionally, but I mostly focus on digital art.
+I also like arts and crafts.
 I use any pronouns, and I'm pansexual.
 I speak English and Tagalog, and I know a little bit of Arabic.

 I'd consider myself a pretty slow person when it comes to processing information, I'm also very forgetful, so please be patient with me if I forget things.